lochus/lochus.github.io/docs/_posts/2020-06-13-nahamctf-glimpse.md

   - NahamCTF
 ---

-"There's not a lot to work with on this server.
-But there is something...
+*There's not a lot to work with on this server.
+But there is something...*

-Connect here:
+*Connect here:*
-ssh -p 50027 user@jh2i.com # password is 'userpass'"
+*ssh -p 50027 user@jh2i.com # password is 'userpass'*

+---

 For this challenge, we're given a restricted shell that is unable to change directories.
 Looking around the system, we see that Gimp is installed, meaning we can break out of this restricted shell: